jszczygiel/AndroidYoutubeOverlay/README.md

 Features:
 ---------

-* Allows seamless transition betwean portrait and landscape (without rebufering)
+* Allows seamless transition between portrait and landscape (without rebufering)
 * Allows playback of one video at time
 * Attaches it self to view in row and scrolls with it
 * Works from API level 17 (like YT API)